Ivovis/week-09-Assignment/misc/Plan.md

 Sunday...

-Add something nice to demonstrate use of external library (Use 1 or more Radix UI Primitive component)
+Add something nice to demonstrate use of external library (Use 1 or more Radix UI Primitive component) - Done

+have a look at body hight setting - its too large it should be limited to the physical screen height or browser window height - atm its causing window scrolling for the whole screen. - over an hour spent fiddling around and asking google silly questions - abandoned

-use the switch to change the order of posts in the CommentList component?
+use the switch to change the order of posts in the CommentList component? - not really needed, demo of radix-ui component use on the about page.

 Stretch goals:

 🏹 Ensure that a user’s biography cannot be left blank.
-If a user logs in without one, prompt them to add this information.
+If a user logs in without one, prompt them to add this information. - DONE

-login page redirect using clerks redirect feature?

-login -> check profile exists -> if no -> redirect to profile creation page if yes -> redirect to profile page

-make a checkprofile route? for clerk to call ?
+Add/convert comment list into links to the posters profile page